CharlesChiuGit/Lab-env-management/Nvidia-driver-management/README.md

   sudo apt autoclean
   ```

-- Check if there is anything related packages leaft and remove them:
+- Check if there is any leftover and remove them:

   ```sh
   dpkg -l | grep -i nvidia